Zeroeh/udp-mitm/README.md

 - The example python and ntp mitm application stops transmitting packets after a bit.
 This is probably some protection mechanism on apples end however.

 # Todo
-- Figure out how to NAT traffic without touching the hosts firewall/iptable rules (2nd interceptor?)
+- Figure out how to NAT traffic without touching the hosts firewall/iptable rules (2nd interceptor?).
+If anyone knows a fix or workaround, submit an issue or pull request.
+The contribution will be greatly appreciated.